 He remains active as a percussionist, primarily as a creator and interpreter of new music having given numerous world and regional premieres.
 He performs with cellist Tom Kraines in the free improvisation duo Dithyramb and has written himself into some of his recent compositions.
 In addition, he has performed extensively with the North Carolina Symphony and many other orchestras throughout the Southeast including the Charleston Symphony Orchestra, the Alabama Symphony Orchestra and the Macon Symphony.
 His work as a percussionist can be heard on Innova, Tzadik and Opus 3 Records.

+He was the recipient of a 2015-2016 Artist Fellowship from the NC Arts Council.
 In 2005 he was awarded a Fulbright to work with vibraphone virtuoso Anders Åstrand in Stockholm, Sweden.
 He holds degrees in composition, percussion performance and music theory from Northwestern University and the University of South Carolina.